 - Self-Publishing – you are in control of everything and you are the one responsible for taking on all the upfront costs.
 In exchange, there is no barrier to entry, but it’s much harder to get into a bookstore.

-Rather than dedicate yourself to either traditional route, or maybe even start your own press, you do both.
+Rather than dedicate yourself to either, you do both.
 You have books that you have self-published, but also those that go through a traditional publisher, thus you’re a hybrid author.

 Traditional Publishing or Self-Publishing

 Several years ago, when indie publishing was on the rise, I wanted to be a part of it.
 Traditional publishing seemed like a crapshoot at the time, and I knew I had some good ideas I wanted to get out there.
 Slowly, the stigma of self-publishing was ebbing away as writers were producing excellent work and making careers out of it.
 So it seemed like the safer option.